MicrosoftDocs/win32/desktop-src/tablet/calldivide.md

 ---
-Description: 'Retrieves analysis information from the InkDivider object.' ms.assetid: '1b073da4-80f4-48f4-8ff6-b21793c173a8'
+Description: Retrieves analysis information from the InkDivider object. ms.assetid: 1b073da4-80f4-48f4-8ff6-b21793c173a8
 title: CallDivide function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CallDivide function

-Retrieves analysis information from the [**InkDivider**](inkdivider-class.md) object.
+Retrieves analysis information from the [**InkDivider**](/windows/win32/msinkaut15/?branch=master) object.

 This function is not intended to be used by application code.